 Students transferring into UBC Engineering: When you are admitted to UBC, your registration date and time will be posted in your student account.
 If you are admitted after the 2nd year registration period, you can register as soon as you see that you have been placed into your program (on the SSC).
 Registration is open all summer, but you should register as soon as you are able.

 To be considered for 2nd year, you must complete a minimum of 27 credits from our 1st year engineering program.
+See the UBC-V Academic Calendar to review the Academic Standing & Promotion Requirements in its entirety.

 Second-year placement is based on a combination of your academic performance in the previous winter session and your personal statement.
 Summer courses are not included in that average.